+I totally get it – hosting a “green wedding” might not be top of mind for you & your fiance.
 In today’s episode, some really simple ways you can cut back on waste & consumption as your plan your wedding day.
-Listen now!
+LISTEN NOW:

 In researching this episode, I came across some disturbing facts.
 Among them, there are 2.5 million weddings each year in the US, and the average wedding produces 400-600 pounds of trash!
 Yikes.
 That is a LOT of clutter going into our landfills.